 For further information about submitting a PR to flutter, you can check out the Flutter tree hygiene wiki page here.

 Commits are the changes that you make in a repository that you fork.
 You can post snapshots of the commits when you pull a request.

 - You can find commits by navigating directly to the commits page of a repository.

 - By clicking on a file and then clicking history to get to the commit history for a specific file.

 Last but not least, after you have pulled the request, wait for reviews and work on it.
 Once any of the maintainers find your request solid, you’ll receive an LGTM (looks good to me) comment on your PR.
 It will be ready to be merged into the repository.
 Congrats!!
 It’s your success.

 Conversely, on the other hand, you don’t need to get demotivated if your PR gets closed.
 It is totally fine, indeed happens with most of us.
 Every closed PR has a lesson for you to learn.
 That’s what we’re here for.

 It is important to create an issue before sending PR.
 It’s always beneficial to create an issue so that you can discuss the issue with other maintainers before sending a PR.

-In addition to the documents, there is also a video linked above on How to contribute to Flutter from the Flutter YouTube channel, there are many pages on our Wiki, and an article Contributing to Flutter: Getting Started on Medium that may be of interest.
+In addition to the documents, there are many companies that provide flutter app development companies You can also hire flutter app developers to contribute to Flutter from the Flutter YouTube channel, there are many pages on our Wiki, and an article Contributing to Flutter: Getting Started on Medium may be of interest.
 For a curated list of pages see the sidebar on the wiki’s home page.
 They are more or less listed in order of importance.